|Nutritional Guidelines (per serving)|

 |Dietary Fiber 2g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-You Might Also Like: Step-by-step instructions on How to Make a Pierogi Lasagna.
+You Might Also Like: Step-by-step instructions on How to Make Pierogi Casserole.

 - For the Pierogi Dough: